carlislerainey/git-for-political-science/git.md

 ## Using Tags Effectively

 As far as I can tell, tags are intended to denote stable versions of software, such as version 2.0.
 However, I've found it useful to use tags to denote important versions of the project.
-For example, after I submit a manuscript to a journal, I tag the most recent commit with a descriptive label (e.g., `ajps_initial`) and short description (e.g., initial submission to AJPS).
+For example, after I submit a manuscript to a journal, I tag the most recent commit with a descriptive label (e.g., `ajps-initial`) and short description (e.g., initial submission to AJPS).
 This makes it very easy to go back and compare the current version to the version initially submitted to the journal.
-This makes it easier to write response memos.
+This makes response memos a breeze.

 ### Assigning Tags